udabasili/topfashion/README.md

 ### To Run
-The best way is to visit the heroku website for the deployed website  [Top Shop](https://top-fashion.herokuapp.com/).
+The best way is to visit  website  [Top Shop](https://top-fashion.herokuapp.com/).